MicrosoftDocs/memdocs/memdocs/intune/fundamentals/tenant-status.md

 For example, if you select the **VPP Expiry Date** connector, the **iOS Volume-Purchased Program Tokens** page opens.
 On this page you can view more details about that connector, create a new configuration, or edit and fix issues with an existing one.

-## Service health dashboard
+## Service health and message center

-On the Service health dashboard you can view details for *Service incidents* that affect your tenant, and *Intune news* that provides information about updates and planned changes.
+The Service health and message center page is where you can view details about the Intune *Service health*, *Issues in your environment that require action*, and *Message center* posts that can provide information about updates and planned changes.

-### Intune Service Health and message center
+### Service health

-View details for active incidents and advisories without having to navigate to the Microsoft 365 Service Health Dashboard or the Message Center, both located in the [Microsoft 365 admin center](https://admin.microsoft.com).
+View details for active incidents and advisories in the Microsoft Endpoint Manager admin center.
 Only incidents that affect your tenant are shown.
+This information is also available in on the Service health page of the [Microsoft 365 admin center](https://admin.microsoft.com).

 When you select an incident, the incident details are presented directly in the Tenant Status page.
 To view past advisories and incidents, select **See past Incidents/Advisories**.
 The Microsoft 365 admin center opens and you can then view advisories and incidents from the last 30 days for your tenant.

-To view information for *Intune Service Health*, your account must have the **Global Administrator** or **Service support  Administrator** role in Azure Active Directory or the Microsoft 365 admin center.
+To view information for *Service Health*, your account must have the **Global Administrator** or **Service support administrator** role in Azure Active Directory or the Microsoft 365 admin center.
 To assign these permissions, sign in to the [Microsoft 365 admin center](https://admin.microsoft.com) with Global Administrator permissions.
 Select **Users > Active Users**, and then select the account that requires access.
 Select **Edit** for Roles, select *Service support administrator* or *Global Administrator*, and then **Save** your edit to assign the permissions.

 You can only set up your communication preferences for Intune Service Health through the Microsoft 365 admin center.

+### Issues in your environment that require action
+Messages that appear as **Issues in your environment that require action** are sent to alert tenant administrators about issues that might require action to resolve.

+To view information for *Issues in your environment that require action*, your account must have the **Global Administrator** or **Service support administrator** role in Azure Active Directory or the Microsoft 365 admin center.
+To assign these permissions, sign in to the [Microsoft 365 admin center](https://admin.microsoft.com) with Global Administrator permissions.
+Select **Users > Active Users**, and then select the account that requires access.
+Select **Edit** for Roles, select *Service support administrator* or *Global Administrator*, and then **Save** your edit to assign the permissions.

+Messages that appear as **Issues in your environment that require action** are sent to alert tenant administrators about issues that might require action to resolve.

-### Intune Message Center
+### Intune Message center
 View informational communications from the Intune service team without having to navigate to the Office Message Center.
 Communications include messages about changes that have recently happened to the Intune service, or that are on the way for your tenant.

 By default, the 10 most recent and active messages display.
 To view older messages, select **See past Messages** to open the *Message center* in the Microsoft 365 admin center.